-REDECTANE® (INN: 124I-Girentuximab) is a radiolabeled form of the antibody Girentuximab, which binds to the antigen CAIX (carbonic anhydrase IX) on clear cell renal cell carcinoma.
+TLX250-CDx is a radiolabeled form of the antibody Girentuximab, which binds to the tumor-specifc antigen CAIX on clear cell renal cell carcinoma.
 Accumulation of this antibody in tumor tissue can be visualized by positron emission tomography scans (PET).
-Additional information provided by computer tomography (CT) can be used to localize the accumulation of the antibody.
 This could fundamentally change therapy planning for renal cancer patients and avoid potentially unnecessary surgery.
-REDECTANE® may also prove suitable for monitoring response to treatment and for diagnosing other kinds of tumors.
+The diagnostic agent may also prove suitable for monitoring response to treatment, detecting metastases and diagnosing other kinds of tumors.

 Under the name REDECTANE®, the project was developed up to an initial Phase III trial (REDECT) at Heidelberg Pharma AG and licensed in 2017 to the Australian firm Telix Pharmaceuticals Limited, Melbourne, Australia, (Telix).
 The license agreement also covers the development of a therapeutic radioimmunoconjugate program.
 Last year Telix developed a modernized production process for the manufacture of the antibody Girentuximab.